kamui/retriable/README.md

 `timeout` (default: nil) - Number of seconds to allow the code block to run before raising a `Timeout::Error` inside each try.
 Default is `nil` means the code block can run forever without raising error.

 `on` (default: [StandardError]) - An `Array` of exceptions to rescue for each try, a `Hash` where the keys are `Exception` classes and the values can be a single `Regexp` pattern or a list of patterns, or a single `Exception` type.
-Subclasses of the listed exceptions will also be caught.
+Subclasses of the listed exceptions will be retried and have their messages matched in the same way.

 `on_retry` - (default: nil) - Proc to call after each try is rescued.